Stan Lee sang to me, GRRM hugged me: My 10 craziest Comic-Con moments

-I've been attending San Diego Comic-Con for over 20 years -- as an author, Lucasfilm employee and hard-core comics fan -- and every year seems crazier than the last.
-Sadly, I won't be attending this year, so I'm feeling a little nostalgic recalling some of the wackiest things that have happened to me at the convention.
+I've been attending San Diego Comic-Con for over 20 years -- as an author, Lucasfilm employee and hard-core comics and pop culture fan -- and every year seems crazier than the last.
+Sadly, I'm not attending this year's event, so I'm feeling a little nostalgic recalling some of the wackiest things that have happened to me at the convention.
 Ready?
 Here we go…

 1. Stan Lee and Mark Hamill singing me Happy Birthday